-Risk or opportunity Potential impact How it is managed

-Physical risks

-Damage and disruption caused by extreme weather events

-All our manufacturing sites were included in the scope of the analysis with the aim of understanding the potential impact of risks caused by acute (flooding, heavy precipitation, extreme winds) and chronic (drought and water stress, temperature variations) extreme weather events.
-The main outcomes were:

-- Flooding risk (flash flood and riverine flooding) that may impact our largest sites remains the main risk in terms of potential property damage and business interruption. - Drought risk that may impact our largest sites remains the main risk in terms of potential increase of operating expenses and capital expenditures, and reduced labour/capital productivity. - Drought risks and temperature-induced increase in operating expenses can be exacerbated by local water stress context leading to restrictions and strengthened regulations.

-Risk Sites with the highest potential exposure Flood TSKF (China), Dungarvan (Ireland), Nyon (Switzerland), Suzhou (China) Extreme wind Guayama (Puerto Rico), Mount Lavinia (Sri Lanka), Hsinchu (Taiwan), Suzhou (China) Drought Aprilia (Italy), Suzhou (China), TSKF (China)

-This analysis covered Haleon's key third-party manufacturing organisations and suppliers.
-It was identified that:
+Risk or opportunity Potential impact How it is managed Physical risks Damage and disruption caused by extreme weather events the analysis wi impact of risks precipitation, e water stress, te cturing sites were included in the scope of th the aim of understanding the potential caused by acute (flooding, heavy extreme winds) and chronic (drought and emperature variations) extreme weather ain outcomes were: Production sites are all included within a loss-prevention survey programme and are routinely visited to ensure appropriate resilience measures are in place, including flood, wind and storm protection.
+A continuous improvement programme is in operation to further enhance the ability of the sites to withstand extreme weather events.
+The main outcomes Flooding risk (flash flood that may impact our large risk in terms of potential business interruption.
+Drought risk that may imp the main risk in terms of pexpenses and capital explabour/capital productivi Drought risks and temper k that may impact our largest sites remains k in terms of potential increase of operating nd capital expenditures, and reduced events.
+Our manufacturing sites have emergency plans, disaster recovery plans (DRPs) and business continuity plans (BCPs).
+DRPs cover recovery plans for any type of disaster.
+BCPs, where appropriate (especially for sites previously affected by climate-related events, such as hurricanes (Guayama, Puerto Rico site in 2017) or floods (Nyon, Switzerland site in 2015 and 2018)), have guidelines for environmental events.
+We established BCPs to: Drought risk operating e water stress strengthene ks and temperature-induced increase in expenses can be exacerbated by local context leading to restrictions and ed regulations.
+Set out strategy and tactical steps to ensure business operations can recover in an appropriate time frames aligned with company objectives.
+Minimise supply chain impact and time disruption through effective contingency and recovery of strategies Risk Sites with the highest potential exposure Allow for a quick and organised response.
+Flood TSKF (China), Dungarvan (Ireland), Nyon (Switzerland), Suzhou (China) Our BCPs include options for multiple sourcing for manufacturing of our products.
+This is achieved by using Extr Dro This mar Extreme wind Guayama (Puerto Rico), Mount Lavinia (Sri Lanka), Hsinchu (Taiwan), Suzhou (China) a combination of Haleon or key third-party manufacturing organisations sites spread across different geographies.
+This strategy is supporting Haleon's supply continuity Drought Aprilia (Italy), Suzhou (China), TSKF (China) and aims to protect revenue, margin and market share.
+In response to the potential increase and impact of the physical risks we regularly review our network strategy. , overed Haleon's key third-party organisations and suppliers.
+It was Over the coming years, we may need to relocate manufacturing sites or find alternative supply routes.

-- 61 out of 67 strategic CMO and suppliers' locations could be impacted by 2050 by acute climate-related risks. - 33 out of 67 strategic CMO and suppliers' locations selected could be impacted by 2050 by chronic climate-related risks.
+- identified that: - 61 out of 67 strategic CMO and suppliers' locations - could be impacted by 2050 by acute climate-related risks - 33 out of 67 strategic CMO and suppliers' locations selected could be impacted by 2050 by chronic climate-related risks.